imveikka/csc_summerschool_2026/parallel-io/hdf5-self-study/README.md

 - The dataset's datatype in memory.
 - The memory layout of the source data buffer that we wish to write (**memory space** or **memspace**).
 This is specified using a dataspace object.
-- Destination data layout, ie. how the data is aligned *within* the file's dataset (**file space** argument).
+- Destination data layout, i.e. how the data is aligned *within* the file's dataset (**file space** argument).
 This is again specifed using a dataspace.
 - The dataset transfer property list.
 This can be used to configure various aspects of the I/O operation, e.g. make the write a collective operation (more on this later).
 Can pass `H5P_DEFAULT` to use default transfer properties.
-- The source data buffer, ie. what data to write.
+- The source data buffer, i.e. what data to write.

 The memspace and file space arguments are useful for doing partial I/O operations on a dataset, e.g. write or read only a small part of a large dataset.
 HDF5 provides a special keyword `H5S_ALL`, which when passed as *both* the memspace and